ToWelie89/TotalRisk/README.md

 - **Angular 1.x** (MVW framework)
 - **less** (CSS preprocessor)
 - **Bootstrap** (HTML & CSS framework)
+- **Electron** (Used for creating exe-installer dists of the game so that it can be intalled and ran as a desktop application)

 ## How to run locally